spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

-For NIRCam and NIRISS WFSS, as well as NIRISS SOSS data, the :ref:`combine_1d <combine_1d_step>` combines the multiple 1-D spectra for a given source into a final spectrum, which is saved as a "_c1d" product.
+For NIRCam and NIRISS WFSS, as well as NIRISS SOSS data, the :ref:`combine_1d <combine_1d_step>` combines the multiple 1-D spectra for a given source into a final spectrum, which is saved in a "_c1d" product.

+For NIRCam and NIRISS WFSS, the output data model holds the spectra from all the sources in a single product.
+The data model is `~jwst.datamodels.WFSSMultiCombinedSpecModel`, and has a single binary table containing the exposure-combined spectra for all sources extracted from that exposure.